-Experiences Promoting Learning Outdoors for Research and Education (ecoEXPLORE) is an incentive-based citizen science program for children in grades K-8 who reside in western North Carolina.
-This innovative pilot program, developed by The North Carolina Arboretum, combines science exploration with kid-friendly technology to foster a fun learning environment for children and encourages them to explore the outdoors and become a citizen scientist.
+ecoEXPLORE (Experiences Promoting Outdoors for Research and Education) is an incentive-based citizen science program for children in grades K-8.
+Developed by The North Carolina Arboretum, this innovative pilot program combines science exploration with kid-friendly technology to foster a fun learning environment for children while encouraging them to explore the outdoors and participate in citizen science.

-Citizen science encourages volunteers of any age to collect and submit scientific information to scientists, which will assist in their research and data analysis.
+Citizen Science encourages volunteers of any age to collect and submit scientific information to real life scientists, which will assist in their research and data analysis.
 Scientists around the world need help collecting data.
 By becoming a citizen scientist, participants can help professional scientists understand changes in the environment and see how these changes impact plants, animals and other natural resources.